Best savings accounts in Singapore with highest interest rates [August 2025]

 What happened?

-With so many changes happening in quick succession, I took the opportunity to re-evaluate which savings accounts are still worth considering.
+With the constant revisions and updates of rates from different banks, I took the opportunity to re-assess which savings accounts are still worth considering.

-Whether you're looking for a high-interest account or one with fewer conditions, here’s our latest round-up of the best options to grow your savings.
+Whether you're looking for a high-interest account or one with minimal conditions, this latest round-up highlights the top savings accounts to help you grow your money safely and efficiently.

 - The best savings account if you have S$150,000 of savings, can credit your monthly salary into your savings account and spend regularly on your credit card is the UOB One account.